thegetty/quire-docs/content/about/faq.md

 Vite is a JavaScript bundler and development web server.
 It will replace Webpack as a tool to bundle scripts and styles for the web.
 Learn more on the [Vite website](https://vitejs.dev/).

-### What is CanvasPanel?
+### What is Canvas Panel?

-CanvasPanel works as a user interface to render IIIF deep-zooming images.
+Canvas Panel works as a user interface to render IIIF deep-zooming images.
 It allows for more complexity in how images are displayed, such as layered images or annotated images.
-Learn more about CanvasPanel on the [Digirati website](https://canvas-panel.digirati.com/#/about).
+Learn more on the [Canvas Panel website](https://iiif-canvas-panel.netlify.app/about).

 ### What is our timeline for transitioning to 11ty?